← Back to Real Alcázar Tickets

 Founded

-10th century (Almohad fortress); Mudéjar Palace built 1364–1366 under Pedro I of Castile
+10th century (early Islamic fortress); Mudéjar Palace built in the 1360s under Pedro I of Castile

 Architectural style